jsongerber/thanks.nvim/README.md

 | `:ThanksGithubAuth`   | Authenticate with your GitHub account                                                                                                                                                 |
 | `:ThanksGithubLogout` | Logout of your GitHub account (this command only delete the locally saved access token, [you still need to revoke app permission manually](https://github.com/settings/applications)) |
 | `:ThanksClearCache`   | Delete local cache of starred plugins                                                                                                                                                 |

+## 🚧 Caveats

+- When using `star_on_install` with `lazy.nvim` and lazy configuration `install.missing` is set to `true` (default), lazy will check and install new plugins when you open Neovim, unfortunately, this sync will happend before thanks.nvim is loaded, so any new plugins won't be starred at this point.
+Those new plugins will be starred next time you run `:Lazy sync` or `:ThanksAll`, so you can ignore this issue if you do not care about starring plugin instantly.
+If you do care, just set `star_on_startup` to `true`.
+- If you have `unstar_on_uninstall` set to `true`, the unstar process won't be done immediately, it will be done when Lazy clean the plugin or when you install a new plugin or when you run `:ThanksAll`, or restart neovim if you have `star_on_startup` set to `true`.
+- If you have `unstar_on_uninstall` set to `true` and you uninstall thanks.nvim, it won't be able to unstar itself as plugin manager don't let plugins say their last words before deleting them.

 ## 🗑️ Uninstall